DIGITWG

 Phase 3

-(1) Three factsheets designed to specifically inform stakeholders about the challenges and possible solutions of digitalization in prison at the three levels of exchange - European policy, national prison administration, adult training and professional development.
+Based on outcomes from the Hubs, the survey, and the in-person workshop, three factsheets were written and reviewed by our Working Group members.
+With these factsheets, our aim is to specifically inform stakeholders about the challenges and possible solutions of digitalization in prison at the three levels of exchange - European policy, national prison administration, adult training and professional development.

 Throughout